 However, throw in a heavy game, a video call session, or an hour of camera use, and you’ll find yourself running for the charger.
 To give you an idea, 30 minutes of Call of Duty: Mobile on max graphics settings drains about 20% of juice on the device.

 Moreover, Apple is shipping a mere 5W charging brick in the box, which takes about two and a half hours for a full recharge.
 You can buy an 18W PD fast charger, but that adds extra cost to the device.

 Note: I noticed the network reception to be weak on the iPhone SE 2020, compared to other smartphones in the same vicinity.

 Final Words- Should you buy the iPhone SE 2020?

-At ₹37,900, however, it’s a good choice for people who want a compact, fast phone with reliable cameras.
-Nonetheless, if you’re someone who spends a lot of time playing games, watching movies, and needs a long battery life, this is not for you.
+At ₹30,000, however, it’s a good choice for people who want a compact, fast phone with reliable cameras.
+Usually, it hovers close to ₹25,000 after discounts in Flipkart sales.
+Nonetheless, if you’re someone who spends a lot of time playing games, watching movies and needs a long battery life, this is not for you.

 You can check out other alternatives in the segment like Pixel 4a, OnePlus 8, OnePlus 7T, and Realme X2 Pro.
-If an iPhone is what you want, it’d be better to increase the budget for the iPhone XR or even the iPhone 11 in the coming sales.
+If an iPhone is what you want, it’d be better to increase the budget and go for the iPhone XR or even the iPhone 11 in the sales.